aarondall/MatroidActivities-M2/introductorySession.md

 	o68 : ZZ[q]

+As the _O_-sequence of the pure multicomplex and the _h_-polynomial of the matroid coincide, we have verified that the matroid _M_ satisfies Stanley's Conjecture.

 We now turn to showing that the matroid _M_ is not in any of the classes of matroids for which Stanley's Conjecture was previously known to hold.